Partners and Project Structure

 The mission of Engagement Global is to promote and strengthen the development policy engagement of schools, associations, foundations, individuals, businesses, and civil society in Germany.
 The SKEW (Service Agency Communities in One World) is a division of Engagement Global and, since 2001, has served as the competence center for municipal development policy on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ) and co-financing federal states.
 It informs, advises, networks, promotes, qualifies, and motivates municipal actors—targeted, non-profit, and free of charge.

-The key topics of the SKEW include municipal partnerships, fair trade or fair procurement, migration and development, and the implementation of the 2030 Agenda at the municipal level.
+The key topics of the SKEW are municipal partnerships, fair trade and fair procurement, as well as the implementation of the Agenda 2030 at a municipal level.

 The SKEW is responsible for activating German partners for international exchange in Connective Cities and coordinates the activities carried out in Germany.